 The special effects are more lavish than ever, and the big set-pieces — notably a dragon flight away from Gringotts bank across a London sky, and the final climactic showdown at a Hogwarts turned into a gigantic battle ground — are on a splendidly epic scale.

-Final chapter: (From left) Daniel Radcliffe, Emma Watson and Rupert Grint in the latest Potter blockbuster Harry Potter and the Deathly Hallows
+Final chapter: (From left) Daniel Radcliffe, Emma Watson and Rupert Grint in the latest Potter blockbuster Harry

 Despite being in 3D, the picture looks and sounds better than ever.
 That’s because Eduardo Serra’s cinematography, Stuart Craig’s production design and Alexandre Desplat’s score (skilfully incorporating motifs from John Williams’s original) are all outstanding.